rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 Cool, now I have a backtrace for the error!

-## Getting the the error creation location
+## Getting the error creation location

 `-Z track-diagnostics` can help figure out where errors are emitted.
 It uses `#[track_caller]` for this and prints its location alongside the error: